timmcginley/Agile/Genes/README.md

 Architectural and building science represents a dvierse collection of perspectives, that lack a common core perspective.

-To address this, morphogenetic prototyping uses the lens of biology to support structured analysis of design.
+To address this, [Morphogenetic Prototyping] uses the lens of biology to support structured analysis of design.
 It is less about bio mimicry and more about imagining how a biologist how had never experienced artificial design would explain it.

 This raises a number of questions, not least of which is:
 1. using the lens of biology could we identify the genetic code of buildings?